CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Hazard Play

 The hazards attempt to swarm an opponent with high frequency of play creatures.
 Do not underestimate the role of _Neeker-breekers_.
-The greatest threars are the spiders and _Watchers in the Water_ enhanced with _Full of Froth and Rage_ and _Wake of War_.
+The greatest threats are the spiders and _Watchers in the Water_ enhanced with _Full of Froth and Rage_ and _Wake of War_.
 The hazards also have a roadblock subtheme that fills out its blind spots in the dark areas against Ringwraith opponents.

 #### Sideboard